Brittany Tran

-Brittany Tran (born March 8, 1993, in Red Deer, Alberta) is a Canadian curler from Calgary.
-She currently plays third on Team Kayla Skrlik.
+Brittany Tran (born March 8, 1993, in Red Deer) is a Canadian curler from Calgary, Alberta.
+She currently plays third on Team Kayla MacMillan.

 Career

 Juniors

 As a junior, Tran played third for Team Jocelyn Peterman, playing with her since 2003.
 They represented Alberta at the 2011 Canada Winter Games, where they won a silver medal.
 In 2012, the team won the Alberta junior championships and represented Alberta at the 2012 Canadian Junior Curling Championships, which they won.
 They represented Canada at the 2012 World Junior Curling Championships, losing in a tiebreaker.

 The next season, the team played in the 2012 Curlers Corner Autumn Gold Curling Classic, their first women's Grand Slam event, where they won just one game.
 The team could not defend their Canadian Junior title, as they lost in a tiebreaker in the 2013 Alberta junior championship.
 The team remained together for their final junior season in 2013–14.
 They played in the 2013 Curlers Corner Autumn Gold Curling Classic, losing all of their games.
 Later in the year, they lost to Team Kelsey Rocque in the Alberta junior championship.